ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ### CQL0280: upsert statement requires a where clause if the insert clause uses select

 When the `INSERT` statement to which the UPSERT is attached takes its values from a `SELECT` statement, there is a potential parsing ambiguity.
 The SQLite parser might not be able to tell if the `ON` keyword is introducing the UPSERT or if it is the `ON` clause of a join.
 To work around this, the `SELECT` statement should always include a `WHERE` clause, even if that `WHERE` clause is just `WHERE 1` (always true).

-Note: The CQL parser doesn't have this ambiguity because it treats "ON CONFLICT" as a single token so this is CQL reporting that SQLite might have trouble with the query as written.
+>NOTE: The CQL parser doesn't have this ambiguity because it treats "ON CONFLICT" as a single token so this is CQL reporting that SQLite might have trouble with the query as written.

 e.g:
 ```sql